Drawing II Syllabus

 - No studio equipment (such as power tools and printing press) is to be used without permission.

 - Students are expected to spend at least 3 to 4 hours outside of class working on homework assignments.
 There are 8 homework assignments worth 10 points each.
+Students must take a photo of their drawing and submit it to D2L by the due date in order to be graded.
 See the attached rubric for grading criteria.

 - Homework drawings are to be ready for presentation (on good paper, free of tape, displayed on wall) at the beginning of class.
 Drawings must be presented in this manner in order to be counted.
 Late homework can only be turned in the following class period and will receive two (2) points off automatically.